Outreach event at Girls for a Change.

 Our team has several paid positions for Summer Research Experience for Undergraduates (REU) students, Undergraduate Work Studies, Undergraduate Research Assistants, and Graduate Research Assistants.
 There are also many volunteer opportunities to help with outreach events.

-This work falls under an NSF-funded project entitled "Improving the Pipeline for Rural and American Indian Students Entering Computer Science Via Storytelling."
-Through this project, the team will engage American Indian and rural Montana middle school students in learning computer science and computing skills through Alice, an object-based educational programming environment.
+This work falls under two NSF-funded projects entitled "Improving the Pipeline for Rural and American Indian Students Entering Computer Science Via Storytelling" (NSF 1657553) and "Collaborative Research: Indian Education in Computing: a Montana Story" (NSF2031795).
+Through these projects, the team engages American Indian and rural Montana middle school students in learning computer science and computing skills through Alice, an object-based educational programming environment.

 Project roles and duties of the positions will vary according to the student's background.
 Though students from all disciplines are encouraged to apply, familiarity with computer science, education, and/or American Indian studies is preferred.
 In particular, we are looking for someone with experience in 3D graphics to help us generate culturally appropriate models for use in our lesson plans.